 Currently, regional utilities seem to have adequate renewable generation to cover their RPS requirements until about 2016, and new construction has slowed considerably.
 However, they have not yet reached the final RPS levels and will need to resume eventually.
 Utilities have proposed projects to meet these levels, but it is hard to predict the future pace of acquisition of renewable generation.
+Along with the uncertainty of load growth, prediction is complicated by the possibility that some utilities in Washington will find that the rate effects of their RPS acquisitions will reduce their future acquisition obligations.
 Utilities can satisfy their requirements by building generation, acquiring renewable energy certificates from generation owned by others, by using those they have banked from years when they had a surplus, or by a combination of these actions.
 A rough estimate of ultimate RPS requirements for Washington, Oregon, and Montana would be about 8,000 to 9,000 MW of capacity by 2025 if the requirement is satisfied by wind.
 Assuming that the 3,000 MW committed to loads outside the region remains constant through 2025, another 3,000 to 4,000 MW may ultimately be needed to meet the region's RPS.

 Though these numbers are approximate, they do indicate that there will be a significant amount of further acquisition of renewable generation before the states' renewable portfolio standards are fully satisfied.
 The region is likely to be dealing with the challenges of integrating renewable generation for some time to come.
+The Seventh Power Plan will need to examine the requirements of regional RPS and other factors that influence renewable resource acquisitions.